VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

   Anyway, if you are new (and definitely if you are not new), we recommend learning something else, which you could use in future without spending thousands of $s for occasional PCB designing.
 KiCAD is a good opensource tool, recently gaining a large user base and library support, mainly because of Eagle going subscription model.

-  Eagle was never an industry standard tool (Altium is one of the industry standard), it was mainly used by small companies who makes PCBs occasionally, by hobbyists, communities like maker/hackerspaces.
+  Eagle was never an industry standard tool (Altium, Proteus is one of the industry standard), it was mainly used by small companies who makes PCBs occasionally, by hobbyists, communities like maker/hackerspaces.
 So if you were thinking about learning a industry standard PCB designing tool, Eagle is not the best option.

   __Here are some links to the tutorials and other useful stuff related to design tools (especially Eagle and Kicad).__